RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 #### 5-Varying modal content based on trigger button

 Have a bunch of buttons that all trigger the same modal, just with slightly different contents?
-Use event.relatedTarget and HTML data-* attributes (possibly via jQuery) to vary the contents of the modal depending on which button was clicked.
-See the Modal Events docs for details on relatedTarget, ...more buttons...
+Use `event.relatedTarget` and [HTML `data-*` attributes](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes) (possibly [via jQuery](http://api.jquery.com/data/)) to vary the contents of the modal depending on which button was clicked.
+See the Modal Events docs for details on `relatedTarget`, ...more buttons...

+IMG

     ```HTML
     <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#exampleModal" data-whatever="@mdo">Open modal for @mdo</button>